inr-kit/numjuggler/docs/renum.md

 # Invocation examples
-All cells number in the input file ``input.orig`` are increased by 10.
+All cells numbers in the input file ``input.orig`` are increased by 10.
 The resulting input file is written to standard output and redirected to ``input.new``: